 Uninsured drivers in Arizona

 The Insurance Research Council estimated that 10.6 percent of Arizona drivers were uninsured in 2012, which was below the national average of 12.6 percent.

 Nonetheless, many states now require uninsured and/or underinsured motorist bodily injury coverage to help prevent insured drivers from paying their own injury costs in the event of an accident with an uninsured or underinsured motorist.
 These coverages can also help safeguard you if you're ever involved in a hit-and-run incident.

 Proof of insurance law

 Arizona requires drivers to carry proof of car insurance, like an insurance ID card, in their cars whenever they're driving.

 You're allowed under state law to present proof of auto insurance on an electronic device such as a smartphone or tablet in case you get pulled over.

 If you're already an Esurance customer, make sure to check out our helpful mobile app.
-You can save your ID cards to your phone (in addition to other awesome stuff) so that they're available offline — we know all those cacti can block cell reception!
+You can save your ID cards to your phone so that they're available offline — we know all those cacti can block cell reception!

 Alternative car insurance options